 Morton didn’t even say goodbye to Natalie.
 He just disappeared down the hallway.

 “Follow me, Ms. Rumsfort,” Alice said as they headed for the lobby.

-Outside, as Natalie recalled the Sun-Times pool car from the parking lot, she looked one last time at the seven-story building, thinking: “I wonder what really goes on in there?”
+Outside, as Natalie recalled the Sentinel pool car from the parking lot, she looked at the seven-story building one last time.

+“I wonder what really goes on there?”

 Mob Planning Again

-“OK, Lewis,” Imer said, “you asked for this meeting, saying you have a serious problem.
+“OK, Lewis,” Imer said, “you asked for this meeting, saying we have a serious problem.
 What is it?”

 It was 9 p.m.
-Imer Bisha, dressed in blue jeans and a black polo shirt, scraped his fingernails on his right eyebrow a couple of times.
+Imer Bisha, dressed in blue jeans and a black polo shirt, scraped his fingernails on his right eyebrow several times.
 He leaned forward, gave Yilka a quizzical look, and fixed his suspicious gaze at Dr. Morton.

-““I had a visit this afternoon from that red-haired Sun-Times reporter, Natalie Rumsfort.”
+“That red-haired Sentinel reporter, Natalie Rumsfort, visited me this afternoon.”

 “So, what happened?”

 “Rumsfort cast suspicion on my cyber-security expertise and our client list.
 She suggested that we may be doing more than just writing software.
 Your father’s name came up, as well as your brother's.
-She hinted that we might be cyber skimming these corporations.”
+She hinted that we might be cyber-skimming these corporations.”

 “Speculation that she surely can’t prove,” Yilka said.

 “I agree.
 She doesn’t have much knowledge of computer-based systems.
 What surprised me was that she brought up Boyd Creekmore, the building inspector for this facility.
-That’s the guy we had to eliminate because his spending habits jeopardized our carefully designed cover.
+We eliminated him because his spending habits jeopardized our carefully designed cover.
 Worse yet, she identified the investors for this installation.”

 “You mean she found out who financed this building?”
 Yilka said, arching one eyebrow.